Ideas for frugal summer fun activities for kids have to go beyond just browsing on Pinterest and setting yourself up for failure.

 These can be as simple as helping serve food at the local soup kitchen or making blessing bags for the homeless.
 Our city’s downtown is thriving during the summer and they’re always looking for help with events.
 There are dozens of ways to volunteer with children, and it’s such an important (and fun!) family activity.

 While most summer camps cost money, many park districts have “day camps” that do not.
 Call your local district office and see what is offered at the parks around your house.
+Our local school district also offers free summer camps!
 You’d be surprised at what your kids can learn over the summer like archery, wood working, or gardening.

 With that said…